Bhavs207/Can-Based-Vehicle-Monitoring-System/README.md

 4. Node 1 – Main Node.
 5. Node 2 – Indicator Node.
 6. Node 3 – Reverse Alert Node.
-7. Complete Project Flow.
-8. How CAN Communication Is Used.
+7. How CAN Communication Is Used.
-9. Hardware Used.
+8. Hardware Used.
-10. Key Features.
+9. Key Features.
-11. Future Improvements.
+10. Future Improvements.
-12. Project Author.

 ## 1. Project in One Minute